jarun/nnn/README.md

 Notes:

-1. `nnn` places you inside the mount point after both mount and unmount.
-This is done so you can ensure the operation completed successfully.
+1. `nnn` places you inside the mount point after a successful (un)mount so you can ensure the operation completed successfully indeed.
 To jump back to the last directory, press the usual <kbd>-</kbd>.
-2. `nnn` doesn't delete the mount point on unmount.
-This is to prevent accidental data loss.
+2. `nnn` doesn't delete the mount point on unmount to prevent accidental data loss.
 3. More information on [SSHFS](https://wiki.archlinux.org/index.php/SSHFS).

 #### Help